WyattBlue/auto-editor/README.md

 ## Installing
 [See Installing](https://github.com/WyattBlue/auto-editor/blob/master/resources/installing.md)

-## Documentation

 ## Help

 Auto-Editor is an open-source project so anyone can suggest changes, including you!
 Create a personal fork of the project, implement your fix/feature, then target the `experimental` branch if there is one, else go for `master`.

 No change is too small whether that be a typo in the docs or a small improvement of code.